 Treatment: I have intentionally elected to not summarize the literature on the details of possible treatments.
 DVM's walk a fine line in this area.
 While animal medicine has provided an extensive foundation for human therapies (and vice versa), I do not want any of the information shared here to be misinterpreted as medical advice or treatment recommendations.
 Always seek consult with your physician.
 I do provide an extensive outline of my treatment plan in the post named 'Part 2' in My Journey.
 You can scroll down to the 2nd half to learn more about my doctor's multi-modal approach to this disease, which is individualized to my case profile.

 What I can share with you is that there is no set standard of care or specific protocol (set forth by CDC) for battling Bartonellosis although experts in the area advise combination antibiotics (synthetic, herbal or both) over a long duration are generally necessary.
 Antimicrobial Chemotherapy is very individualized to the host factors, presence of co-infections and severity of pathology present.
-This typically includes antibiotics, antifungals, anti-parasitics and antifungals.
+This typically includes antibiotics, antifungals and anti-parasitics.
 Stephen Harrod Buhner and Dr. Robert Mozayeni have extensive treatment guidelines available and are considered experts in this field.
 In my situation, we are doing a modified protocol combining Buhner and Dr. Mozayeni's recommendations for Neurobartonellosis.
 This is rifamycin-based, and combines eastern and western medicine (both an herbal and synthetic antibiotic approach).

 Antibiotics alone do not seem to be the answer.
 Chronic infections cause collateral damage which need to be addressed.
 In addition to the combination antibiotics, patients may need hormone replacement therapy, aggressive gut health (pro and prebiotics), medications to help quell Mast Cell Activation Syndrome, vitamin/mineral supplementation (for deficiencies and immune support), a multitude of antioxidants, joint support, aggressive organ support (ie- adrenal function, liver and detox) and herbal therapy to mitigate chemical toxic effects of long term antibiotic (abx) use.
 Nutrition also plays a role, an anti-inflammatory diet with low histamine foods is typically recommended (ie- gluten free, diary free, minimal sugar, organic, no processed foods, no alcohol).